an overnight hiking trip to a surprisingly lush corner of Arizona’s Superstition Wilderness at Reavis Ranch

 By this point in the day I’d already decided that this is my favorite hike to-date in Arizona’s Superstitions.
 Granted it’s only my third, but still!

-We saw a few other hikers.
-This is to be expected, especially on a Saturday, and especially with the planned gathering at Reavis, but I’d expected to see a lot more people!
+We saw a few other hikers, but not as many as I expected.
 My preconceptions of the area were established by the crowded southern portals like the Peralta trailhead.

 Signs of bears in the desert!